12 min read

 Podia has been around since 2014 and it deserves credit for making it easy to sell online courses, memberships, and digital downloads without stitching together five different tools.
 Over 150,000 creators have used it at some point.
-But here’s the thing: a lot of them eventually leave.
+But a lot of them eventually leave.

 The reasons vary.
 The 5% transaction fee on the free plan eats into revenue.
 The community features feel underpowered compared to dedicated platforms.
 And once you hit the Shaker plan at $75/month, you start wondering whether you’re paying for features you could get cheaper somewhere else.